Schematron/schematron-basex/README.md

 ## Developing

-This module was developed using BaseX verion 8.2.3 beta, although it may work with earlier versions of BaseX.
+This module was developed using BaseX verion 8.2.3 beta and tested with version 8.5.3, although it may work with other versions of BaseX.

 To run the unit tests: